FlameknightGD/Java-Config-Parser/README.md

-# jCPLib
+# Java-Config-Parser
-A simple Java library that consists of just the Java class ConfigParser.java, which you can use to easily write and read configuration files for you project.
-It is an extension of the HashMap class and just needs to be put into your project and it will be ready to use.
+A simple Java class, based on the HashMap class, that can be used to easily write and read configuration files for you projects.
+In order to use it, just put the file into your project and you're ready to go!

 ## How To Use
-There are two ways to use this library:

-1. You can put the java file directly into your project and use it from there
+1. Add the ConfigParser.java file to your project
-2. You can install the jar file into your IDE as a library, I can't give you an exact guide on this, as installing liberaries differs depending on which IDE you use.

-After installing, you need to import the class com.flameknightgd.jcplib.ConfigParser and you're ready to go.

-The class has a couple of methods:
+2. Import it into the class you want to use it in

+The methods, included in this class, are as follows:

 - All of the default methods of the HashMap class
-- write(): Saves the current keys and values of the ConfigParser object into the config file
+- write(): Writes down the keys and the values, currently held by the ConfigParser object into your config file
-- read(): Gets the keys and values of the config file into the ConfigParser object
+- read(): Reads the keys and values of your config file and adds them into the ConfigParser object
 - Getter and Setter methods

 Here is an example of how to use this class: